 Most whale watching tours will guarantee a whale sighting, but they won’t tell you what types of whales you will see or how many.

-If Brown Bears (or Black Bears for that matter) are what you are looking to discover on an Alaskan cruise, than traveling from late June through early August will increase your likelihood of seeing these creatures, especially if you take tours that depart from Juneau or Ketchikan.
+If bears are what you are looking to discover on an Alaskan cruise, then traveling from late June through early August will increase your likelihood of seeing these creatures, especially if you take tours that depart from Juneau or Ketchikan.

 Luckily, Bald Eagles are around through the entire cruise season in various stages of development.
 You can head to the Chilkat Eagle Preserve to see the world’s largest collection of bald eagles.
 Early in the season, the eagles will be preparing their nests.
 During peak cruise season, they will be caring for their young, and later in the season (Mid August through September), you might get lucky enough to see adult eagles teaching their young ones how to fly.

 We warned you that there was no clear cut answer to this question.
-We did a late season Alaskan cruise on Celebrity Solstice.
-On our September 2014 cruise, the weather was unseasonably warm and dry, with only one day of rain in Ketchikan (which is a given no matter when you cruise).
-On the cold end, temps were in the 30’s during the early morning hours but warmed up to the 60’s by afternoon, making layers essential.
+We have cruised to Alaska late in the season on two occasions now, Celebrity Solstice in 2014 and Norwegian Bliss in 2018.
+The weather was relatively warm and dry, with only one full day of rain each cruise.
+On the cold end, temps were in the 30’s during the early morning hours but warmed up to the 60’s by afternoon, making layers essential when packing.

-While less plentiful than we hoped, we did spot a few whales next to our ship and caught a few glimpses of eagles during a shore excursion.
+While less plentiful than we hoped, we did spot a few whales next to our ship and caught a few glimpses of eagles.
 Most of the bears were already in hibernation for the season though.

-We did score an amazing deal for a mid-ship balcony room that came with several perks.
-Plus, we cruised on our anniversary, so for us it was truly the best time of year to go on an Alaskan cruise!
+We did score an amazing deal for a mid-ship balcony room that came with several perks on both occasions.
+Plus, we cruised near our anniversary, so for us, it was truly the best time of year to take an Alaskan cruise!

 Have you sailed to Alaska?
 What time of year did you cruise?
-Drop us an anchor below to tell us about your experiences cruising in Alaska.
-Help your fellow travelers determine when they should visit this amazing region.
+Drop us an anchor below to tell us about your experiences cruising in this region.